Chiquinho (footballer, born 2000)

-Francisco Jorge Tavares Oliveira (born 5 February 2000), known as Chiquinho, is a Portuguese professional footballer who plays as a winger for Premier League club Wolverhampton Wanderers.
+Francisco Jorge Tavares Oliveira (born 5 February 2000), known as Chiquinho, is a Portuguese professional footballer who plays as a winger for Primeira Liga club Alverca.

 Club career

 Estoril

 Born in Cascais, Lisbon District, Chiquinho spent nearly one decade at the youth system of local Sporting CP.
 In 2019 he signed with neighbouring G.D.
 Estoril Praia, making his Liga Portugal 2 debut on 18 January 2020 in a 1–0 home win against Académica de Coimbra where he came on as a 60th-minute substitute.
 He scored his first goal as a professional the following month, in the 4–1 victory over Casa Pia A.C. also at the Estádio António Coimbra da Mota.

 In the 2020–21 season, Chiquinho played 13 games to help the club return to the Primeira Liga as champions.
 He made his first appearance in the competition on 7 August 2021, starting a 2–0 away defeat of F.C.
 Arouca.
 His first goal came later that month, when he closed the 2–1 home win over C.S.
 Marítimo.